Karsanbhai Patel: Career

 Nirma organization: Rakesh K Patel (MBA) looks after procurement and logistics, Hiren K Patel, chemical engineer and MBA, heads marketing and finance, while Kalpesh Patel is in human resources and Healthcare Industry (Nirlife healthcare).

 Awards and recognition

-In 2019, Karsanbhai was ranked No. 30 by Forbes magazine, for the list of India's Richest persons.
+In 2019, Karsanbhai was ranked No. 30 by Forbes magazine in its list of India's richest persons.
 In 2001, Karsanbhai was awarded an honorary doctorate by Florida Atlantic University, recognizing his exceptional entrepreneurial and philanthropic accomplishments.